dicebear/dicebear/README.md

 ## This repository

-This monorepo contains the six core libraries, the CLI, the SVG-to-raster converter, the documentation site ([dicebear.com](https://www.dicebear.com)), and the editor.
+This monorepo contains the seven core libraries, the CLI, the SVG-to-raster converter, the documentation site ([dicebear.com](https://www.dicebear.com)), and the editor.
 Related projects live in their own repositories: